chanjhana/ML-binary-classifier-using-flask-and-docker/README.md

-# ML binary classification model that classifies images as cat or dog
+# ML binary classification model using Flask and docker

 This project demonstrates a simple web application that predicts whether an uploaded image contains a cat or not.
 It uses a pretrained machine learning model (h5 format).
 It is deployed using Flask and containerized using docker.

 ## Docker Deployment